Imagine your child actually enjoying learning sight words! Better yet, imagine hearing him read those words happily in books.

 The reverse of each card displays the plain word without a visual and describes a body motion for the word – a necessary tool for many kinesthetic learners and children with dyslexia.
 In addition, a sentence using the word and coordinating with the visual on the front of the card focuses children’s attention on the meaning of the word and how it is used in everyday communication.

-This Kit contains 342 high-frequency sight words, including all 220 Dolch words and other high-frequency words taken from Fry Lists of Words.
+This Kit contains 342 high-frequency sight words, including all 220 Dolch, 218 Fry, 231 Fountas & Pinnel words, and other high-frequency words.

 SnapWords® are 2.75" x 4.25".